jennikate/moneytracker/README.md

 ## TODO
+BUGS
+- can't change payment type when adding new payment
+- getAttribute error thrown when typing in amt field

 - update error messages on backend so it returns as an error
 - handle errors on FE
 - refactor so functions use function not const, save const for variables